 Holy Cross College works in partnership with parents to support our young people to grow to be faith-filled and visionary; to be lifelong learners who embrace their changing world with confidence and optimism.

-We invite you to learn more about Holy Cross College through our website and encourage you to join us on Open Day Wednesday 18 March, 2020.
+We invite you to learn more about Holy Cross College through our website and encourage you to join us for a College Tour.

 life he lived, SaintOscar Romero spoke very